Cleaned Water

 Biosolids

 The raw wastewater then passes through two bar screens to remove large debris.
 A significant amount of the solids removed by the bar screen is trash that ended up in the collection system.
+How You Can Help: Please dispose of all litter in trash cans so it does not end up in the sewers.

 Bar Screen